 - Technique and Cymbal Angling will determine much of your cymbals longevity

 - Size – smaller, thinner cymbals may crack faster than bigger cymbals

 Trust your guts and believe your ears.

-With a practice and lot of love cymbals are in GREAT hands!
+With practice and a lot of love, cymbals are in GREAT hands!